bitnbytesio/node-input-validator/README.md

 NIV (Node Input Validator) is a validation library for node.js.
 You can also extend library to add custom rules.

 **Note**: For use case of any rule, please check test cases, If you have any doubt or confusion with documentation or regarding rule behaviour.

+> There are some major changes in nested fields validations and some rules behaviour.
+Will update documentation soon.
+> Post validations rules are broken

 ## Installation